synw/microb/README.md

    }
    ```

+### 4. Declare the service client side

 Now declare the service client-side: `go get github.com/synw/microb-cli` and open
-`services/manifest.go` to add your service:
+`services/manifest.go` to add your service in the same way:

    ```go
    package services